Comitz | Beethe, Attorneys

-Surveillance of Disability Claimants: When are Private Investigators Watching?
+Surveillance of Disability Claimants: When Are Private Investigators Watching?

 As we have discussed in the past, surveillance is a tool commonly used by disability insurance companies to analyze – and often deny – legitimate disability claims.
 When surveillance is taken out of context or misconstrued, it can lead to unfair disability denials.